HamMan39/SYSC3303_ElevatorSimulator/README.md

 ## Dependencies

 The project uses standard Java libraries.
+The Test classes run using the JUnit5.8.1 Library

 ## How to Run
 To run the project, follow these steps: